Weather Egypt in April

 The weather in Egypt in April is also great for visiting the Red Sea if you’re after a mix of culture and beach time.
 The water is warm enough for swimming, and diving conditions are fantastic, with excellent visibility and plenty of marine life.

 That said, be prepared for more tourists.
 Popular spots like the Pyramids and the Egyptian Museum can get crowded.
-Booking your accommodation and tours in advance is a good idea if you want to beat the rush and make the most of your visit.
+Reservation your accommodation and tours in advance is a good idea if you want to beat the rush and make the most of your visit.
+This can be a great time to plan your Egypt itinerary.

 Lighthouse-beach-Kovalam-shutterstock_1070203475